 Elias PM, 2005 Stratum corneum defensive functions, Journal of Investigative Dermatology

-➡️ foundation of knowledge about the barrier, TEWL, lipids
+➡️ foundation of knowledge on barrier, TEWL, lipids

 Rawlings & Harding, 2004, Moisturization and skin barrier function, Dermatologic Therapy